ov-integrations/kml_import/README.md

 In the KMZ file must be only one KML file, if there is more than one, then the integration will end with an error.

+The structure of the KML and CSV files should follow the examples below

 Requirements
 - python 3
 - python [OneVizion](https://github.com/Onevizion/API-v3) library (pip install onevizion)